-Whilst the first Legend of Zelda outing rocked the gaming industry to its core (introducing non-linear gameplay and a save feature – for the first time!), you can see how rather primitive it all looks now.
+Whilst The Legend of Zelda (the first outing in 1986) rocked the gaming industry to its core (introducing non-linear gameplay and a save feature – for the first time!), you can see how rather primitive it all looks now.

 Nintendo took full advantage of what the SNES could do, planning out a grand scale adventure with intricate dungeons for players to explore.

 The heart of the Zelda games is that open world sense of exploration – inspired by Miyamoto’s childhood experiences in Japan – and the SNES’ specs enabled this opportunity.